The brain power behind wind power

-Charlotte: So Robin, my first question to you is... how on earth do you secure a wind turbine in place offshore and how do you get the massive turbine parts out to sea?
+Charlotte: So Robin...
+How do you secure a wind turbine in place offshore and how do you get the massive turbine parts out to sea?

 Robin: This varies depending on the type of wind turbine you’re installing.
 The two main types of turbine foundations are fixed-bottom and floating.